indraniel/srasearch/README.md

 For the examples below we are using the SRA batch telemetry files available to the [McDonnell Genome Institute][4]; which has a NCBI center abbreviation name `WUGSC`.

 The SRA provides monthly full and daily incremental versions of the batch telemetry files.
-Using these we can create an intermediary file, an "SRA Dump", which is collection of JSON documents.
+Using these we can create an "SRA Dump" file, an intermediary file which is a collection of JSON documents.

-`srasearch` will incrementally build upon prior "SRA Dumps" as new information is collected.
+`srasearch` will build upon prior "SRA Dumps" as new incremental telemetry files are obtained.

 ### Initializing a SRA Dump